Sultanate of Sarawak: Sarawak–Sukadana alliance

-Sarawak–Matan

-By 1630, the sultan departed to Matan.
-There, he married a local princess that gave birth to a prince, Pengiran Mangku Negara, who later became the Sultan of Matan.
-It was after a few years in Matan that he decided to return to Sarawak.

-Return and death
+Reunion with the Bruneian empire

-After staying a few years in Matan, the sultan decided to return to Sarawak.
+After staying a few years in Matan, the Sultan decided to return to Sarawak.
 In 1641, he and his party settled in Batu Buaya, Santubong while en route to Sarawak.
-It was during this time in Batu Buaya that he was assassinated by one of his escorts.
-When the news of the death of the sultan arrived in Sarawak, Datu Patinggi, Shahbandar Datu, Datu Amar and Datu Temenggong departed to Santubong to complete the funeral rites of the sultan based on Bruneian royal customs.
-The Queen consort, Ratu Surya Kesuma decided to return to the Kingdom of Sukananda after his demise.
+It was during his time in Batu Buaya that he was assassinated by one of his escorts.
+When the news of the death of the Sultan arrived in Sarawak, Datu Patinggi, Datu Shahbandar, Datu Amar and Datu Temenggong departed to Santubong to complete the funeral rites of the Sultan based on Bruneian royal customs.
+The queen consort, Ratu Surya Kesuma returned to the Kingdom of Sukananda after his death.

-The kingdom was then reunified with Brunei following the death of the popular sultan, marking the end of an era.
-The local Sarawakian administration was then succeeded to the local governors appointed by the Bruneian monarch.
+According to official history, no new sultan was appointed after the death of Sultan Tengah.
+Instead, Sarawak was governed under the Sultan of Brunei, with the help of four semi-autonomous Datus.
+It was 300 years later in 1826, when Sultan Omar Ali of Brunei decided to establish a direct rule on Sarawak (Kuching region) by sending his nephew Pengiran Indera Mahkota there.

 Legacy

-The final resting place of the sultan was discovered in 1993, located in Kampong Batu Buaya.
+The final resting place of the Sultan was discovered in 1993, in Kampong Batu Buaya.
 A royal mausoleum was constructed in May 1995 following the rediscovery of the tomb.
 The monument was visited by Hassanal Bolkiah, the Sultan of Brunei during his state visit to Sarawak in 2007.

-The death of the sultan witnessed the demise of the Sultanate of Sarawak.
-Nonetheless, his reign was instrumental to the sociopolitical framework of the western region of coastal Borneo.
-He established his capital in Sungai Bedil which then prospered into Kuching later in the White Rajah era.
+Sultan Tengah reign has changed the sociopolitical framework of the western coast of Borneo.
+His capital at Sungai Bedil later became Kuching during the Raj of Sarawak.
 He also had incorporated the position of Datu Patinggi, Shahbandar Datu, Datu Amar and Datu Temenggong into the Sarawak administration system as can be seen today.
 While his missionary activities transformed the native Hindu society into a Malay Muslim community in coastal Borneo, his political marriage and alliances established new dynastic houses to the kingdoms of Sambas and Matan.

+Today, some Kuching and the Sambas Malay community can trace their origin from those that followed Sultan Tengah to Sarawak.

+Darul Hana Mosque, was completed in 2016, as part of the Darul Hana township project located in Petra Jaya, Sarawak.
+In 2017, a bridge named "Darul Hana" was built across the Sarawak River, connecting The Astana to the Kuching waterfront.
+In 2018, Sultan Tengah musical charity was staged in Stadium Perpaduan (Unity stadium) in Petra Jaya which attracted 5,000 visitors.
+In 2020, Sarawak Malaysian Islamic Party (PAS) attempted to use Darul Hana to describe the state of Sarawak as part of the heritage for Sarawak Malays, arguing that the legacy of Sultan Tengah is continued through the Malay chiefs appointed by the Brooke government and later Crown Colony of Sarawak.
+The term "Sarawak Darul Hana" was also used in a book published by Sarawak Printing Company in 1932.
+Chief minister of Sarawak, Abang Johari Openg later clarified that the state government had no intention to change the name from Sarawak Bumi Kenyalang (Sarawak Land of the Hornbills) to Sarawak Darul Hana.